Mr-PauI/Walnut-CGB/README.md

-Note: I havent yet updated the examples, however with minimal adjustments they can be made to work with Walnut-CGB.
+Note: I haven’t yet updated the examples; however, with minimal adjustments they can be made to work with Walnut-CGB.

-It is mostly a drop in replacement with the only API differences being the need to pass read 16-bit and read 32-bit functions to the initialization function.
-Otherwise it functions like Peanut-GB if the flags are set the same way.
-Walnut-CGB has CGB support on by default.
-Unlike Peanut-GB's CGB branch, Walnut-CGB produces RGB565 output for gameboy color games.
-In addition to use the new cpu model the function gb_run_frame() must be changed to gb_run_frame_dualfetch() otherwise the original 8-bit code is used(with whatever DMA options were turned on, but otherwise the original Peanut-GB core) The [wiki](https://github.com/Mr-PauI/Walnut-CGB/wiki) section has more information about implementation specifics.
+Walnut-CGB is mostly a drop-in replacement for Peanut-GB.
+The only API difference is the requirement to provide read16 and read32 functions during initialization.
+Otherwise, it behaves like Peanut-GB when the same feature flags are enabled.

+Important: To use the new dual-fetch CPU execution model, calls to gb_run_frame() must be replaced with gb_run_frame_dualfetch().
+If this change is not made, Walnut-CGB will continue to use the original 8-bit Peanut-GB execution core (with any enabled DMA optimizations), and no dispatch-model performance improvements will be realized.

+Walnut-CGB enables CGB support by default.
+Unlike Peanut-GB’s CGB branch, Walnut-CGB outputs RGB565 for Game Boy Color games.

+The wiki contains further details on implementation specifics, execution models, and framebuffer handling.
+The [wiki](https://github.com/Mr-PauI/Walnut-CGB/wiki) section has more information about implementation specifics.

 # Walnut-CGB